embEDUx/documentation/src/background/evaluation/rootfs.md

 ## YOCTO
 ## Buildroot

+## Gentoo Portage
+Gentoo Portage is a complete package management system that is well maintained

+## Gentoo catalyst

 ## Gentoo Crossdev and Cross-emerge
 Gentoo's crossdev is a utility that can create cross-toolchains and setup wrappers for the emerge utility to use the cross-toolchain on the target RootFS that is